syslua/syslua/docs/architecture/09-platform.md

 ## File Management

-sys.lua provides declarative file management through the unified derivation model.
+sys.lua provides declarative file management through the unified build model.

 **Important: Files are fully managed by sys.lua.** When you declare a file: